 The BMV can still process your titles.
 However, if you prefer Motor Carrier Services to process your titles your vehicle must be registered with Motor Carrier Services and you must mail your title with the correct payment.

 You can mail titles to:

 Indianapolis, IN 46241

 Motor Carrier Fuel Tax (MCFT) & International Fuel Tax Agreement (IFTA)

 - What is the difference between IFTA and MCFT?

 MCFT is the Indiana Motor Carrier Fuel Tax for Intrastate Carriers.
 IFTA is International Fuel Tax Agreement for Interstate Carriers.

 Yes.
 If you travel outside of your base state you are required to have an IFTA license unless a law exists in your base state that exempts you from filing fuel taxes when farm plated (i.e. Michigan, Indiana, and Kentucky).

 Yes, fuel purchased at a metered pump marked “TRUCKS ONLY” (tax exempt) qualify for “Tax Paid Gallons” for the IFTA and MCFT.

-For more information about “TRUCKS ONLY” metered pumps or general sales tax exemptions as it pertains to fuel purchases, click here.
-To obtain a General Sales Tax Exemption Certificate (Form ST-105), click here.
+More information about “TRUCKS ONLY” metered pumps or general sales tax exemptions as it pertains to fuel purchases as well as the General Sales Tax Exemption Certificate (Form ST-105) are online.